1. UK Department of Health Estimated Average Requirements (EAR) are a daily calorie intake of 1940 calories per day for women

 1. Nutrients (including fats) from the nutrients pie chart on FitDay

 We can see from my nutrition intake chart that I mainly consume fats and carbohydrates and only little amounts of protein.
 Though having some fat calorie intake, I don't think its health that it is my main nutrition food group.
 I should probably consume more protein because it is better for muscle growth as opposed to fat.
+2. Daily allowance in relation to what you ate (largely from the food group recommendations on MyPyramid)

 Seeing as how the average calorie intake is around 1900 calories for women a day, we can see that I am consuming sufficiently less.
 This is probably because I have been trying to lose weight and therefore have not been eating very much.